andrey100f/andrey100f/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Andrei Forminte
 =======================================================================================================================================

-Student | Young Enthusiast of Software Development
+Young Enthusiast of Software Development
 --------------------------------------------------

 Hello there!
 I'm someone who thrives on curiosity and embraces every opportunity to learn and grow.
 My main passion lies in the world of software development, where I leverage my skills to create impactful and inventive projects.
 I'm eager to delve deeper into these domains to see where this exciting journey leads me.

 * 🌍  I'm based in Cluj-Napoca, Romania
+* 🖥️  See my portfolio at [My Portofolio](https://andrei-forminte.online/)
 * ✉️  You can contact me at [andreiforminte19@yahoo.com](mailto:andreiforminte19@yahoo.com)
 * 🧠  I'm learning Backend and Frontend Frameworks
 * 🤝  I'm open to collaborating on Projecsts